Code-Institute-Submissions/GJSayers-lollalingua_MayResub/README.md

 ### Post-Deployment / Unresolved Bugs
 ---
  1) Major issue with cards not clicking on mobile devices - despite adding webkits.
 It was very challenging to get to the bottom of this, but in the end the problem was solved by looking at webkits in use on similar games **Fix** add webkit-backface-visibility: hidden; this was a property that had gone under my radar in terms of webkits.
 The flipping function is now fully functional on the mobile devices listed in device and browser testing.
-The game where I found the necessary webkits is a Pokemon card flipping came was by fellow student Kiran Satyarthy https://github.com/Kiran6248/MS2-PokemonGo;
+The game where I found the necessary webkits is a Pokemon card flipping game was created by fellow student Kiran Satyarthy [Repo for the game here](https://github.com/Kiran6248/MS2-PokemonGo)
- 2) At time of initial deployement
+ 2) At time of initial deployment

 ### Deployment

 ---
 #### GitHub Pages